MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/New-MgComplianceEdiscoveryCaseCustodian.md

               - `[DeviceAndAppManagementAssignmentFilterType <String>]`: Represents type of the assignment filter.
           - `[CreatedDateTime <DateTime?>]`: Created date time in UTC of the device enrollment configuration
           - `[Description <String>]`: The description of the device enrollment configuration
+          - `[DeviceEnrollmentConfigurationType <String>]`: Describes the TemplateFamily for the Template entity
           - `[DisplayName <String>]`: The display name of the device enrollment configuration
           - `[LastModifiedDateTime <DateTime?>]`: Last modified date time in UTC of the device enrollment configuration
           - `[Priority <Int32?>]`: Priority is used when a user exists in multiple groups that are assigned enrollment configuration.
 Users are subject only to the configuration with the lowest priority value.